florencejt/fusilli/docs/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst

         # Save to all_trained_models
         all_trained_models[fusion_model_name] = single_model_list

+        plt.close("all")

 ..
-GENERATED FROM PYTHON SOURCE LINES 152-159
+GENERATED FROM PYTHON SOURCE LINES 156-163

 5. Plotting the results of the individual models
 -------------------------------------------------